Saturday 23 November 1940

 US/Vichy French Relations: The US State Department, perhaps displeased with the negative outcome of its attempt to obtain the French battleships based in North Africa, replaces ambassador William Bullitt with Admiral William Leahy.

 Anglo/US Relations: British Ambassador Lord Lothian returns to New York from a spell in London.
-At a press conference, he warns the US government that Great Britain's gold and dollar reserves are not limitless, and that the UK may require some kind of financial assistance as soon as the coming year.
+At a press conference, he warns the US government that Great Britain's gold and dollar reserves are not limitless and that the UK may require some kind of financial assistance as soon as the coming year.
 So far, US assistance to Great Britain has been on a "cash and carry" basis, but that cannot last forever because wars are expensive, and even England's bank accounts are not limitless.

 It is not so much what Lord Lothian has to say, but how he says it, that makes news.
 Not always the most tactful fellow, Lord Lothian simply tells the assembled journalists: "Well, boys, Britain's broke; it's your money we want."
-This causes turmoil in the financial markets (the pound sterling drops), and the remark is trumpeted by the Nazi media.
+This causes turmoil in the financial markets (the pound sterling drops), and the remark is trumpeted by the Reich media.
 However, what he says essentially is accurate, and getting it out in the open may create some short-term headaches, but it also "clears the air" and sets in motion serious planning in Washington for how to carry England financially for the remainder of the war.

 Separately, President Roosevelt cables British Prime Minister Winston Churchill about the unsuccessful negotiations for the French battleships which Petain refuses to sell to the US.

-China: Japanese 11th Army is organized into five groups.
+China: The Japanese 11th Army is organized into five groups.
 Lieutenant General Waichiro Sonobe commands.
 The intention is to attack Hubei Province.

 |"Life of an East End Parson."
 A Priest is followed by children in the East End London slums.
 November 23, 1940.
 Photo by Bert Hardy|